 The 1850s and 1860s saw the regiment in Mauritius, South Africa and Ireland.
 In 1868, it landed in India for the first time.
 This posting lasted 13 years and included garrison and convoy duties during the Second Afghan War (1878-80).

-Explore the history and collections of the 85th King’s Regiment of Light Infantry by visiting the Shropshire Regimental Museum at Shrewsbury Castle.Find out more
+Discover more about the 85th, or The King’s Regiment of Light Infantry (Bucks Volunteers) by visiting the Soldiers of Shropshire Museum at Shrewsbury Castle.Soldiers of Shropshire Museum